Athletics: Nervous Gatlin ready for 150m debut in South Africa

 All that changes on Thursday when the 2004 Olympic champion competes in the Athletix Grand Prix Series in Pretoria, South Africa.

-“It’s exciting,” said the American, not long past his 36th birthday.“You get that nervousness but also excitement.
+“It’s exciting,” said the American, not long past his 36th birthday.
+“You get that nervousness but also excitement.
 It makes you feel like a rookie again.

 “I actually jumped at the opportunity when my agent called.
 We’ve got hundreds of 100 meters to run and we can run a 200 anytime so I said let’s run a 150.
 Let’s go out there and see what it feels like.”